Find out how you can give back to the University and wider Wellington community through volunteer work.

 Volunteer at the University

-Many University services have voluntary positions for students—you could become a Disability Services volunteer, a class representative, a Campus Coach, a Fruit and Vegetable Co-operative helper, a PASS leader, and much more.
+Many University services have voluntary positions for students—you could become a Disability Services volunteer, a class representative, a UNI 101 Student Ambassador, a Fruit and Vegetable Co-operative helper, a PASS leader, and much more.

 Faculty staff also advertise volunteer positions through their courses and schools.
 If you are interested in volunteering on-campus, look out for the calls for volunteers or approach the person or service directly.